umbraco/rfcs/cms/0021-future-proofing-the-umbraco-backoffice.md

 We intend to start releasing public builds when we have sufficient components to get an understanding of how the UI Library will work and in order to get feedback and collaboration as soon as possible.

-**A UI Library will make the Umbraco experience more beautiful, accessible and consistent, while also making it easier and less work for developers and maintainers.**
+**A UI Component Library will make the Umbraco experience more beautiful, accessible and consistent, while also making it easier and less work for developers and maintainers.**

-### 2. Define BackOffice API
+### 2. Define BackOffice Extension API
 In the second part, the goal is to define a public API for the backoffice.
 The official/documented API for the current backoffice implementation is too limited, which has led developers to rely on undocumented hacks, that the backoffice now unofficially supports.

 The current API is not easy for newcomers to understand, and it makes it hard to know what can be safely used/changed.